slicer69/SenseHAT/README.md

 of the Pi is then printed to the LED lights.

+## Eggtimer

+The Eggtimer (eggtimer.py) program accepts a single parameter, a time in seconds.
+The script then lights up the LED board with a spectrum of colours, which is displayed in a spiral around the LEDs
+.
+The lights are then turned off at a rate which will cause the LED board to go completely dark after the specified number of seconds.

+There are 8 colours displyed on the 64 pixel LED board.
+Specifying a delay of 64 seconds would cause one light to go out every second.
+Specifying 32 seconds would cause two lights to go dark every second.
+A delay of 192 seconds (just over three minutes) makes one LED go dark every three seconds.

 ## Fuzzy

 The Fuzzy Python script (fuzzy.py) draws randomly coloured dots at random positions